Our Additional Programs

 Each semester, we offer Bayside Afternoon Classes for Full-Day Primary (4 years old and older) and Elementary students.

-Spring BAC starts the week of September 15, 2025.
+Winter BAC starts the week of January 12, 2026.

-Once you have registered and your child has been selected through the BAC Lottery on May 30, 2025, your enrollment is considered final.
-By completing registration, you are committing to full payment for the class, and invoices will be sent out on May 30, 2025.
+Once you have registered and your child has been selected through the BAC Lottery on November 13, 2025, your enrollment is considered final.
+Refunds will not be issued once registration is confirmed on November 13, 2025.

 Be sure to register for each class separately.
 For more about the lottery system, click the tab above.